Federal Skilled Trades Program

 - Major Group 82: supervisors and technical jobs in natural resources, agriculture and related production,

 - Major Group 92: processing, manufacturing and utilities supervisors and central control operators,

 - Minor Group 632: chefs and cooks, and

 - Minor Group 633: butchers and bakers.

-Applicants applying for Federal Skilled Trades Program (FSTP) must meet the following requirements:
+Applicants applying for Canadian Federal Skilled Trades Program (FSTP) must meet the following requirements: